 You should get your car washed frequently because squeaky clean cars look better than their dirty counterparts, but clean cars are also cheaper in the long run.
 On the exterior, dirt and grit builds up and grinds against your car’s clear coating and exposes the vulnerable paint underneath.
 That leads to rust, which is especially damaging to the undercarriage.
 Inside the car, ground-in grime and gunk lower your resale value.

 Get Your Oil Changed Regularly

 Your owner’s manual will recommend how many miles you should drive between oil changes, and you should heed your automaker’s advice.
 Regular oil changes are probably the single best way to keep your car on the road instead of in the shop.
-When your oil breaks down, it loses viscosity and turns into sticky black goop.
+When your oil breaks down, it loses viscosity and turns into a sticky black goop.
 That leads to metal-on-metal contact throughout the engine, which generates heat and wear.
-This in turn leads to poor performance, which inevitably means big, expensive repairs and lower resale value.
+This, in turn, leads to poor performance, which inevitably means big, expensive repairs and lower resale value.

 Follow a Planned Maintenance Schedule

 Most manufacturers recommend a 30-60-90 maintenance schedule.
 It’s based on the pattern of certain parts and systems needing inspection and repair at fairly predictable 30,000-, 60,000- and 90,000-mile intervals.
 So-called “consumables” — parts that will wear out at irregular intervals — include tires, rubber gaskets, windshield wipers and hoses.
 You’ll also eventually need to replace other parts such as batteries, brake pads and spark plugs.
 With a strict maintenance schedule, you will pay a little upfront for tuneups, inspections and replacement of consumables to avoid paying a lot more later, which you inevitably will when unseen problems fester.